VanderpoelLiam/liamvanderpoel.com/content/articles/llm-memory-usage/index.md

 [^decimal-mantissa-conversion]: You might be a bit confused how `1.5707964` became `4788187`.
 For a decimal value `d` of the form `1.xxxx` and a mantissa of `N` bits we store the integer `M` in memory where: $$M = (d - 1) * 2^N$$ rounding as necessary to the nearest integer.
 You can then verify that $$4788187 = (1.5707963705062866 - 1) * 2^{23}$$ See [Floating Point Numbers](https://www.doc.ic.ac.uk/~eedwards/compsys/float/) for more details.

-The floats most often used for language modelling are [float32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format), [float16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) or [bfloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) (often abbreviated to fp32, fp16, bf16).
-The total number of bits used and how these bits are assigned to the exponent and mantissa is what differentiates all three of these formats.
+The float formats most often used for language modelling are [float32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format), [float16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) or [bfloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) (often abbreviated to fp32, fp16, bf16).
+The total number of bits used and how these bits are assigned to the exponent and mantissa is what differentiates them.
 They each make tradeoffs between dynamic range and precision.
 Precision is how many significant digits we store in memory and is determined by the mantissa.
-Dynamic range on the other hand is how small or large of a number we can represent and depends solely on the exponent.
+Dynamic range is how small or large of a number we can represent and depends solely on the exponent.
 Consider the following float32:

 ![Example float32](float32.png)*Figure from [Float32 vs Float16 vs BFloat16](https://newsletter.theaiedge.io/p/float32-vs-float16-vs-bfloat16)*